Follow us

 • Escrow and Holdback: Even after the deal closes there can be holdbacks on the consideration depending on certain contractual covenants that may trigger a breach.
 Both the sum of the amount in escrow and any conditions that would revert it back to the buyer will need to be negotiated.

-• Indemnification: Indemnification for key legal terms will also need to be agreed.
+• Indemnification: Indemnification for key legal terms will also need to be agreed upon.
 Will there be a break clause in case one of the parties backs out of the deal prematurely?
 What about any other key representation or warranties - what are you willing to put up to secure these?
 Getting these straight at this point will make the negotiations for the final agreement and due diligence easier.

-• Risk allocation: There is bound to be some ping pong happening in terms of who risk shifting and determining who will be responsible if things go wrong during negotiations.
+• Risk allocation: There is bound to be some ping pong happening in terms of who risks shifting and determining who will be responsible if things go wrong during negotiations.
 Be sure this is read over carefully.

-About us
+About Us